A large group of wind turbines making up a wind farm on land. Image Credit: majeczka/Shutterstock.com

 Clean Technology and Regulation

-There is a global drive to adopt clean technology solutions due to the current and future effects of climate change as a direct result of our reliance on fossil fuels for energy.
-Governments around the world are now adopting to a greater or lesser extent, regulatory regimes that require industry and individuals to reduce their environmental impact.
+There is a global drive to adopt clean technology solutions due to the current climate emergency being declared by governments globally.
+This is a direct result of our reliance on fossil fuels for energy since the Industrial Revolution.
+Governments are adopting regulatory regimes that require industry and individuals to reduce their environmental impact.

-To support these regimes voluntary reduction schemes and carbon trading schemes are being introduced.
-The mounting pressure from global communities and organisations should result in a widespread adoption of clean technologies across the world in the coming years.
+To support these regimes, voluntary reduction schemes and carbon trading schemes are being introduced.
+This mounting pressure from global communities and organizations must result in a widespread adoption of clean technologies now and in the future.